scopen-coop/frappe-mail-reminder/README.md

 Please take necessary action to proceed to payment.

 --
-This is a automatic email - do not remply
+This is a automatic email - do not reply

 ```